aragorn2101/PhD_Comics_downloader/README.md

 **1168:** this is not an anomaly, but I would like to mention that this page contains a link to obtain a full size desktop wallpaper in terms of a comic signed by Jorge Cham.

+**2047:** the page contains not just one but a series of comics explaining the SARS-CoV-2 (COVID-19) virus.
+Translations in several different languages are available.
+The technical issue in downloading the comic strip arises due to the fact that the series of comics actually consists of many separate JPG images.
 </br></br>

 **Note about date discrepancies in "list of all comics":** </br>